Your safety is our top priority at our Community Boating locations.

 Staff are certified in First Aid, CPR, and AED administration and have also completed a Boating Safety training as well as related practical trainings.
 In case there is a need to get to a boater in distress urgently, Wakefield Community Boating has a Boston Whaler equipped with a Type IV PFD; a throwable device to aid a boater in the water.
+Melrose Community Boating has a kayak equipped with a Type IV PFD; a throwable device to aid a boater in the water.

 Program Director Amanda Haley has completed the Official Massachusetts Boating Safety Course Online and all Crew Members complete a Paddlesports Safety Course online.